 - Gemfields principal mining operations, the Kagem and Montepuez mines, were shut down for most of 2020 which led to the effective furloughing of the majority of employees.
-Employees continued to be paid in line with applicable local laws and employment contracts. - Offices and other facilities (which were closed as a result of the COVID-19 pandemic) have or will shortly be re-opened when it is safe to do so in line with the applicable government guidance and with appropriate safety measures in place. - Subject to local employment law, employees are eligible for statutory sick pay. - UK based staff were placed on a 4-day working week, receiving 80% of pay with emergency loans available.
+Employees continued to be paid in line with applicable local laws and employment contracts, and the mining operations have since re-opened. - Offices and other facilities (which were closed as a result of the COVID-19 pandemic) were re-opened when it was safe to do so in line with the applicable government guidance and with appropriate safety measures in place. - Subject to local employment law, employees are eligible for statutory sick pay. - UK based staff were placed on a 4-day working week, receiving 80% of pay with emergency loans available.
+Following the resumption of mining operations, all UK staff members, including the Board of Directors, returned to their contractual salaries from 1 April 2021.